CormacDC/BoomTownAssignment/README.md

 ## Version Info and Details

-This program is a console application that was built with .NET SDK version 6.0.101 on a Windows 10 Operating System
+This program is a console application that was built with .NET SDK version 6.0.101 on a Windows 10 Operating System and includes a dependency on Newtonsoft.Json version 9.0.1

 ## Running